 The 6th annual walking pilgrimage to Walsingham for the conversion of England.
-Pilgrims meet at Ely on Thursday eveing (27 August).
+Pilgrims meet at Ely on Thursday evening (27 August).
 Mass takes place early on Friday morning and the three-day walk of 55 miles commences.
 Sung or High Mass in the Extraordinary Form every day.
 Confessions available throughout the pilgrimage.
 Traditional devotions and hymns en route.
-Spiritual talks from our pilgrimage chaplin.
+Spiritual talks from our pilgrimage chaplain.
 The chance to strike up new friendships, or renew existing ones.

 High Mass of Requiem in Westminster Cathedral at 2.00pm.
 This is our annual Mass offered for the repose of the souls of all deceased members of the Latin Mass Society.
 Before Mass, a wreath is laid at the tomb of Cardinal Heenan in grateful thanks for his role in helping to preserve the Traditional Mass in England and Wales.